deepomicslab/SMURF/README.md

 # read your data, the rows in the data represent genes, and the columns represent cells
 data = pd.read_csv("data.csv", header=0, index_col=0)

-# create a SCEnd object which only return the imputed data
+# create a SMURF object which only return the imputed data
 operator = smurf.SMURF(n_features=10, estimate_only=True)

 # impute
 data_imputed = operator.smurf_impute(data)

-# create a SCEnd object
+# create a SMURF object
 operator = smurf.SMURF(n_features=10, estimate_only=False)

 # impute